WeirdConstructor/WLambda/doc/wlambda_reference.md

-To access captured groups you can either use the return value of the matcher function, or use the global variable `$\` which will contain the results of the latest match that was exectuted:
+To access captured groups you can either use the return value of the matcher function, or use the global variable `$\` which will contain the results of the latest match that was executed:

 ```wlambda
 # Notice the usage of the `<&` function call operator: